syedshaon/syedshaon/README.md

 ### Hi there 👋
 Hey, I’m Mashi.
-I'm from Bangladesh and I'm a self-taught developer.
-I usually work with React and TypeScript in Next.js.
+I'm from Bangladesh and I'm a self-taught front-end developer.
 Feel free to follow me or reach out to me regarding questions, feedback, criticism or quite literally *anything* else.

 ## My portfolio